prefix-dev/pixi/docs/features/pytorch.md

   And because torch==2.5.1+cpu has no wheels with a matching platform tag and you require torch>=2.5.1, we can conclude that your requirements are unsatisfiable.
 ```
-This error occurs when the ABI tag of the Python version doesn't match the wheels available on PyPI.
+This happens when the Python ABI tag doesn’t match the available PyPI wheels.

-Fix this by lowering the `requires-python` or `python` dependency.
+Solution:

+- Lower the requires-python or python dependency in your configuration.
-At the time of writing Python 3.13 is not supported by many PyTorch-dependent wheels yet.
+- At the time of writing, Python 3.13 is unsupported by many PyTorch-related wheels.
+Use Python 3.12 or below for compatibility.